MOTHER'S HORROR: 'I gave him control of my son'

 The pair met in 2004, were engaged within 12 months and married by 2006.

-During an police interview following his arrest in 2017, he would tell officers he started a relationship with her to access her son.
+During a police interview following his arrest in 2017, he would tell officers he started a relationship with her to access her son.

 In a letter to the Maroochydore District Court, the woman described seeing their lives together as happy into their retirement.